cloudevents/spec/cloudevents/extensions/verifiability.md

 ```

 It is the digest of the concatenated digest list of the mandatory Context
-Attributes, the OPTIONAL Context Attributes, the event data itself and a set of optional Context Extension Attributes.
+Attributes, the OPTIONAL Context Attributes, the event data itself and a set of OPTIONAL Context Extension Attributes.

 #### Protocol